-- Pounds of food distributed by Minnesota food shelves rose by 10% in 2023. - The United States Department of Agriculture (USDA) estimates the cost of food rose 2.3% in 2024-slightly under the national inflation rate of 2.9%.
+- Pounds of food distributed by Minnesota food shelves rose by 10% in 2023.12 - The overall price of groceries in Minnesota has risen13 28% since 2019. - The United States Department of Agriculture (USDA) estimates the cost of food rose 2.3% in 2024-slightly under the national inflation rate of 2.9%.
 Food prices most impacted by inflation included beef and veal, dairy, eggs, and fats and oils.
-The USDA predicts that overall cost of food will rise 1.9% in 2025.12
+The USDA predicts that overall cost of food will rise 1.9% in 2025.14

 Minnesota's charitable food system (food shelves and food banks, meal programs, etc.) continues to run at capacity.
 Increased food prices, growing inflation rates, and slowing wage growth have put a significant financial strain on Minnesotans, making it increasingly difficult to maintain food security throughout the year.
-Though the state has taken measures to decrease hunger -including an additional \$5 million in funding for Minnesota's seven food banks13 and implementation of the Free School Meals bill14-massive leaps in food shelf attendance over the last five years suggest emergency food assistance providers will continue to be a critical resource to communities across the state.
+Though the state has taken measures to decrease hunger -including an additional \$5 million in funding for Minnesota's seven food banks15 and implementation of the Free School Meals bill16-massive leaps in food shelf attendance over the last five years suggest emergency food assistance providers will continue to be a critical resource to communities across the state.
 As a response to the record-setting food shelf visits in 2024, Governor Tim Walz announced an additional \$5.5 million in funding would be available for Minnesota producers and processors, Second Harvest Heartland, the Food Group, and other hunger-relief organizations in 2025.

 Food security is "access by all people at all times to enough food for an active, healthy life."
-15
+17

 Food insecurity means access to adequate food is inconsistent and limited by a lack of money and other resources throughout the year.
-Food insecure households report their diets to be of reduced quality, variety, or desirability and/or experience disrupted eating patterns and reduced food intake.16
+Food insecure households report their diets to be of reduced quality, variety, or desirability and/or experience disrupted eating patterns and reduced food intake.18

-Equitable access to food means all individuals have "a voice in and access to a nourishing food system," regardless of race, socioeconomic class, location, gender, and other social identities.17
+Equitable access to food means all individuals have "a voice in and access to a nourishing food system," regardless of race, socioeconomic class, location, gender, and other social identities.
+19

 Food justice is the concept that communities have the right to grow, sell, and eat healthy, affordable, culturally appropriate food whose production supports the well-being of the land, workers, and animals."
-Food justice is based on the idea that "access to nourishing food is a basic human right.18
+Food justice is based on the idea that "access to nourishing food is a basic human right.20